Home

 5020 Bergen

-Drawing upon the analytical frameworks of digital anthropology and cyborg anthropology, he investigates the intricate relationship between humans and technology.
-Fartein's research interests span a wide range, including the Anthropology of Technology, the Anthropology of Religion, Posthumanism, Transhumanism, digital technologies, Artificial Intelligence, New Religious Movements, and Science and Religion, which together inform his distinct perspective on the evolving relationship between technology and human culture.
+Fartein's research interests are broad and interdisciplinary, encompassing the Anthropology of Technology, the Anthropology of Religion, Posthumanism, Transhumanism, digital technologies, Artificial Intelligence, New Religious Movements, and the interplay between Science and Religion.
+These diverse areas converge in his work, offering a unique perspective on the dynamic interplay between technology and human culture.

 Lecture